tuxy/ferris-cms/README.md

 ## Features
 - Instant updates to file structure and access
 - Simple and easy formatting, which supports GFM (For tables, maths, etc...)
+- A top bar for navigation across pages

 ## TODO
 - Change ending from a folder to a .md or .html